DantasB/computational-linear-algebra/README.md

 # Algebra-Linear-Computacional

-A simple library constructed using Python 3 and some other libraries made by Bruno Dantas
+A simple library constructed using Python 3 and some other libraries made by Bruno Dantas.

 ## Table of Contents:
 - [How to use](#how-to-use)